 Furthermore, the number of active malware campaigns against Macs is growing.
 Macs are frequently endangered by potentially unwanted programs such as the numerous variants of the popular AdLoad bundleware family that slow down their overall performance and compromise their privacy.
 But Macs are also targeted by far more serious malicious campaigns that drop Trojans like OSX.Calisto and worms like Backdoor:OSX/Iworm.

 Why is it crucial to pay attention to the vulnerabilities in macOS, and Apple’s software in general?
-If vulnerabilities have been exposed in any operating system, the system becomes susceptible to malware attacks.
-And as it turns out, macOS is not an exclusion and does contain security flaws.
+If vulnerabilities have been exposed in any operating system, the system becomes susceptible to malware attacks. macOS is not an exclusion.

 Code Execution Vulnerabilities

 Let’s take code execution vulnerabilities that have been increasing in macOS – they can be triggered remotely and can be used in various malicious scenarios.
 This type of security flaw is favored by threat actors because it allows them to bypass authentication and run any type of code.
 This can happen covertly, without the user’s knowledge.

 Such a vulnerability was discovered in Xcode for macOS High Sierra in June 2019.
 Not surprisingly, the flaw could allow for arbitrary code execution, warned CIS security researchers.

 What is Xcode?
 It is an integrated development environment that contains a suite of software development tools created by Apple.
 In case of exploit, this vulnerability could lead to arbitrary code execution within the application.
 As a result, the attacker could gain the same privileges as the logged-in user.
 Security restrictions could also be bypassed easily.
 Depending on the level of privileges, the attacker could install programs, tamper with data on the device, and create new accounts with full user rights.